syncfusion-content/ej2-grid-docs/ej2-javascript/grid/filtering/filtering.md

 ## Filter operators

-The filter operator for a column can be defined in the [`filterSettings.columns.operator`](../../api/grid/predicateModel/#operator) property.
+The Syncfusion Grid component provides various filter operators that can be used to define filter conditions for columns.
+The filter operator for a column can be defined using the [operator](../../api/grid/predicateModel/#operator) property in the [filterSettings.columns](../../api/grid/filterSettings/#columns) object.

-The available operators and its supported data types are:
+The available operators and its supported data types are,

 Operator |Description |Supported Types
 -----|-----|-----
-startswith |Checks whether the value begins with the specified value. |String endswith |Checks whether the value ends with the specified value. |String contains |Checks whether the value contains the specified value. |String doesnotstartwith |Checks whether the value does not begin with the specified value. |String doesnotendwith |Checks whether the value does not end with the specified value. |String doesnotcontain |Checks whether the value does not contain the specified value. |String equal |Checks whether the value is equal to the specified value. |String &#124; Number &#124; Boolean &#124; Date notequal |Checks for values not equal to the specified value. |String &#124; Number &#124; Boolean &#124; Date greaterthan |Checks whether the value is greater than the specified value. |Number &#124; Date greaterthanorequal|Checks whether a value is greater than or equal to the specified value. |Number &#124; Date lessthan |Checks whether the value is less than the specified value. |Number &#124; Date lessthanorequal |Checks whether the value is less than or equal to the specified value. |Number &#124; Date isnull |Returns the values that are null. |String &#124; Number &#124; Date isnotnull |Returns the values that are not null. |String &#124; Number &#124; Date isempty |Returns the values that are empty. |String isnotempty |Returns the values that are not empty. |String between|Filter the values based on the range between the start and end specified values. |Number &#124; Date
+startsWith |Checks whether a value begins with the specified value. |String endsWith |Checks whether a value ends with specified value. |String contains |Checks whether a value contains with specified value. |String doesnotstartwith |Checks whether the value does not begin with the specified value. |String doesnotendwith |Checks whether the value does not end with the specified value. |String doesnotcontain |Checks whether the value does not contain the specified value. |String equal |Checks whether a value equal to specified value. |String &#124; Number &#124; Boolean &#124; Date notEqual |Checks whether a value not equal to specified value. |String &#124; Number &#124; Boolean &#124; Date greaterThan |Checks whether a value is greater than with specified value. |Number &#124; Date greaterThanOrEqual|Checks whether a value is greater than or equal to specified value. |Number &#124; Date lessThan |Checks whether a value is less than with specified value. |Number &#124; Date lessThanOrEqual |Checks whether a value is less than or equal to specified value. |Number &#124; Date isnull |Returns the values that are null. |String &#124; Number &#124; Date isnotnull |Returns the values that are not null. |String &#124; Number &#124; Date isempty |Returns the values that are empty. |String isnotempty |Returns the values that are not empty. |String between|Filter the values based on the range between the start and end specified values. |Number &#124; Date

 ## Wildcard and LIKE operator filter